 On August 11, 2010, the Company approved an increase in its authorized share repurchase program to an aggregate amount of \$500.0 million.
 Unless terminated earlier by resolution of the Company's Board of Directors, the program will expire when the Company has repurchased the full value of the shares authorized.
 The Company's decision to repurchase common shares will depend on, among other matters, the market price of the common shares and the capital requirements of the Company.
-During 2010, \$460.4 million of shares (2009 - \$51.0 million, 2008 - \$428.4 million) were repurchased under this program, including \$49.0 million subsequent to the \$500.0 million authorization noted above.
-Common shares repurchased by the Company are normally cancelled and retired.
-At December 31, 2010, \$450.9 million remained available for repurchase under the Board authorized share repurchase program.
+During 2010, \$460.4 million of shares (2009 - \$51.0 million, 2008 - \$428.4 million) were repurchased under this program, including \$49.0 million subsequent to the \$500.0 million authorized share repurchase program.
 Dividends declared and paid on common shares amounted to \$1.00, \$0.96 and \$0.92 per common share for the years ended December 31, 2010, 2009 and 2008, respectively, or \$55.9 million, \$59.7 million and \$57.9 million, respectively, on all common shares outstanding.

-In December 2006, the Company raised \$300.0 million through the issuance of 12 million Series D Preference Shares at \$25 per share; in March 2004, the Company raised \$250.0 million through the issuance of 10 million Series C Preference Shares at \$25 per share; and in February 2003 the Company raised \$100.0 million through the issuance of 4 million Series B Preference Shares at \$25 per share.
-On November 17, 2010, the Company gave redemption notices to the holders of the 7.30% Series B Preference Shares for \$25 per share sto redeem such shares for \$25 per share.
-On December 20, 2010, the Company redeemed all of the issued and outstanding 7.30% Series B Preference Shares for \$100.0 million plus accrued and unpaid dividends thereon.
-The Series D and Series C Preference Shares may be redeemed at \$25 per share at the Company's option on or after December 1, 2011 and March 23, 2009, respectively.
+In December 2006, the Company raised \$300.0 million through the issuance of 12 million Series D Preference Shares at \$25 per share; in March 2004, the Company raised \$250.0 million through the issuance of 10 million Series C Preference Shares at \$25 per share; and in February 2003 the Company raised \$100.0 million through the issuance of 4 million Series B Preference Shares at \$25 per share; and in February 2003 the Company raised \$100.0 million through the issuance of 4 million Series B Preference Shares at \$25 per share.
+On November 17, 2010, the Company gave redemption notices to the holders of the 7.30% Series B Preference Shares to redeem such shares for \$25 per share.
+On December 20, 2010, the Company redeemed all of the issued and outstanding 7.30% Series B Preference Shares for \$100.0 million through the issuence of 4 million Series C Preference Shares may be redeemed at \$25 per share at the Company's option on or after December 1, 2011 and March 23, 2009, respectively.
 Dividends on the Series D and Series C Preference Shares are cumulative from the date of original issuance and are payable quarterly in arrears at 6.60% and 6.08%, respectively, when, if, and as declared by the Board of Directors.
-If the Company submits a proposal to its shareholders concerning an amalgamation or submits any proposal that, as a result of any changes to Bermuda law, requires approval of the holders of these preference shares to vote as a single class, the Company may redeem the Series D Preference Shares prior to December 1, 2011, at \$26 per share.
-The preference shares have no voting rights.
+If the Company submits a proposal to its shareholders concerning an amalgamation or submits any proposal that, as a result of any changes to Bermuda law, requires approval of the holders of these preference shares to ved as a single class, the Company.
+Generally, the preference shares have no voting rights.
 Whenever dividends payable on the preference shares are in arrears (whether or not such dividends have been earned or declared) in an amount equivalent to dividends for six full dividend periods (whether or not consecutive), the holders of the preference shares, woting as a single class regardless of class or series, will have the right to elect two directors to the Board of Directors of the Company.